Barry Crimmins: Activism

 Crimmins survived sexual abuse as a child, and later became an anti-pedophilia activist.
 He began to expose online pedophilia in the 1990s, when he lived in Lakewood, Ohio.
 He spent hours in AOL chat rooms devoted to exposing predators, posing as a 12-year-old boy named "Sean."

 In 1995, after turning his evidence over to the FBI, he testified before the United States Congress in 1995 about pedophilia on the internet, and how laws on child abuse images needed to be enforced.
 AOL eventually shut down the chat rooms dedicated to pedophilia and child abuse images.

 In 2016, Crimmins endorsed Senator Bernie Sanders for President of the United States during the 2016 Democratic Party presidential primaries.

 In 2017, in the wake of the #MeToo campaign, Crimmins voiced support of the movement and called for increased awareness of harassment in the workplace.

 Personal life

-Crimmins was married to Helen Crimmins (née Lysen), a photographer and font designer in August 2017 in Chicago.
+Crimmins married Helen Lysen, a photographer and font designer, in August 2017 in Chicago.
 They resided in Syracuse, New York.
 In January 2018, he was diagnosed with cancer and described the prognosis as "not very good".
 A few months earlier, Helen was diagnosed with stage four non-Hodgkin lymphoma.

 Crimmins died of cancer on February 28, 2018, in Syracuse at the age of 64.
 His wife Helen reported his death from his Twitter account on March 1, saying, "Barry passed peacefully yesterday with Bobcat and I. He would want everyone to know that he cared deeply about mankind and wants you to carry on the good fight.
 Peace."